Identifier

 Registration plates are used to display identifiers for motor vehicles.

-An identifier is a name that identifies (that is, labels the identity of) either a unique object or a unique class of objects, where the "object" or class may be an idea, person, physical countable object (or class thereof), or physical noncountable substance (or class thereof).
-The abbreviation ID often refers to identity, identification (the process of identifying), or an identifier (that is, an instance of identification).
+An identifier is a name that identifies (that is, labels the identity of) either a unique class of objects or a unique instance of such objects; the class or instance may be an idea, person, physical countable object (or class thereof), or physical noncountable substance (or class thereof).
+The abbreviation "ID" may refer to identity, identification (the process of identifying), or an identifier (that is, an instance of identification).

 An identifier may be a word, number, letter, symbol, or any combination of those.

-The words, numbers, letters, or symbols may follow an encoding system (wherein letters, digits, words, or symbols stand for [represent] ideas or longer names) or they may simply be arbitrary.
-When an identifier follows an encoding system, it is often referred to as a code or ID code.
-For instance the ISO/IEC 11179 metadata registry standard defines a code as system of valid symbols that substitute for longer values in contrast to identifiers without symbolic meaning.
-Identifiers that do not follow any encoding scheme are often said to be arbitrary IDs; they are arbitrarily assigned and have no greater meaning.
-(Sometimes identifiers are called "codes" even when they are actually arbitrary, whether because the speaker believes that they have deeper meaning or simply because they are speaking casually and imprecisely.)
+If the identifier follows an encoding system—wherein parts of the identifier stand for [represent] ideas or longer names—it is often referred to as a code or ID code.
+(Note: For instance the ISO/IEC 11179 metadata registry standard defines a code as "system of valid symbols that substitute for longer values" in contrast to identifiers without symbolic meaning.)
+Identifiers that do not follow any encoding scheme are often said to be arbitrary IDs as they have no greater meaning.
+(Note: Sometimes identifiers are called "codes" even when they are actually arbitrary, whether because the speaker believes that they have deeper meaning or simply because they are speaking casually and imprecisely.)

-The unique identifier (UID) is an identifier that refers to only one instance—only one particular object in the universe.
-A part number is an identifier, but it is not a unique identifier—for that, a serial number is needed, to identify each instance of the part design.
-Thus the identifier "Model T" identifies the class (model) of automobiles that Ford's Model T comprises; whereas the unique identifier "Model T Serial Number 159,862" identifies one specific member of that class—that is, one particular Model T car, owned by one specific person.
+A unique identifier (UID) is an identifier that refers to only one instance—only one particular object in the universe.
+A part number is an identifier, but it is not a unique identifier—for that, a serial number would be needed, to identify each instance of the part design.
+For example, the identifier "Model T" identifies the class (or model) of automobiles that Ford's Model T comprises; whereas the unique identifier "Model T Serial Number 159,862" identifies one specific member of that class—that is, one particular Model T car, owned by one specific person.